Ciudad Guayana Bolivar, Venezuela Travel Guide

 No major archaeological sites exist within the immediate urban area.

-The older part of San Félix offers a glimpse into earlier urban development, though preservation is limited.
+The older part of San Félix provides a look into earlier growth of the city, though preservation is limited.

 Iglesia Nuestra Señora de Fátima is a prominent Catholic church.

-Monuments commemorating national heroes are present in public plazas.
+Monuments commemorating national heroes exist in public plazas.

 The city's large-scale industries and the Macagua Dam represent significant industrial past.